 Eucalypts are iconic Australian forest trees.
-Ninety-two million hectares of the Eucalypt forest type occurs in Australia, and forms three-quarters of the total native forest area.
+The Eucalyptus forest type is by far the most common forest type in Australia covering 101 million hectares, which is 77% of Australia's total native forest area.

-The term 'eucalypt' includes approximately 900 species in the three genera Eucalyptus, Corymbia and Angophora.
+The term 'eucalypt' includes approximately 800 species in the three genera Angophora, Corymbia and Eucalyptus.
 Almost all eucalypt species are native to Australia.
 Eucalypts evolved from rainforest ancestors, adapting to an environment in which drought, nutrient-poor soils and fire were increasingly common.